Explosions in Putin’s ‘backyard’ give new impetus to Ukrainian reaction

 The explosions are part of a larger plan to recapture the city of Kherson, the most important Russian take since the February 24 invasion.
 Even if they wanted to, the Ukrainians are not in a position to use the Russian tactic of massive and constant bombing against their own citizens.
 Taking back Kherson will require a combination of means – including surprise operations like those carried out in Crimea.

-A retaking of Kherson, disrupting the “Russian belt” in the eastern region of Ukrainewould change the direction of war?
+A retake of Kherson, disrupting the “Russian belt” in the eastern region of Ukrainewould change the direction of war?

 Expert opinions are very divided, reflecting the fluid situation on the fronts and the complex political elements involved.